Humboldt Squid: Profile and Information

 Their tentacles bear 100 to 200 suckers, each lined with razor-sharp teeth, which it uses to grasp prey a drag it towards its large sharp beak.

-Some research assumed that Humboldt squid is quite passive but are only aggressive while feeding.
-They often display signs of cannibalism as they are seen to attack vulnerable and injured squid of their own shoal readily.
+Some research assumes that Humboldt squid is passive but only aggressive while feeding.
+They often display signs of cannibalism as they are seen to attack vulnerable and injured squid on their shoal readily.

 Some researchers claim that the aggression displayed by the Humboldt squid is due to the reflective gear or flashing lights.